Casual-Beluga/CSC215/Notes/C Notes 1.1 - 1.4.md

 ```
 ### 1.3
-Converting fahrenheit to celsius using a for statement:
+Converting fahrenheit to celsius using a FOR statement:
 ```
 #include <stdio.h>
 // print Fahrenheit-Celsius table